What makes a city a leader in sustainability, and among the greenest cities in the world?

 Other important clean energy investment priorities include advanced batteries, other energy storage solutions, and electric vehicles.

-Additional sustainable priorities include low carbon transportation fuels such as biofuels, as well as other sustainable hybrid transit options such as biofuels + electricity.
-Low carbon transportation fuel options also include liquid, synthetic, or compressed natural gas (LNG, SNG, or CNG).
+Additional sustainable priorities include low-carbon transportation fuels such as biofuels, as well as other sustainable hybrid light-duty and long-haul transit options such as biofuels + electricity.
+Low-carbon transportation fuel options also include (bio-) liquified, compressed, or synthetic natural gas (bio-LNG, bio-CNG, or SNG).

-Biofuels, ammonia, hydrogen, and electricity-produced synthetic hydrocarbon fuels (electrofuels or e-fuels) are the future of low carbon transportation fuels.
+Biofuels, ammonia, hydrogen, and electricity-produced synthetic hydrocarbon fuels (electrofuels or e-fuels) are the future of low carbon long-haul transportation and shipping fuels (and optimistically aviation, as well).
 Hydrogen and e-fuels created with renewable energy and carbon capture are potential future carbon net-neutral transportation fuels.

 Try the following links to some of Green City Times' most-read articles: